MileHacker Logo

 • ATMs are widely available, accepting cards from other countries.

-• Airalo offers eSIMs for local connectivity.
+• Airalo offers eSIMs for local internet access.

 • Digital payments (WeChat Pay, Alipay) dominate; link international cards for seamless transactions.